 Where two or more purposes of a survey are considered of equal importance, there may be no dominant purpose.
 In such case, the provisions in section 34A of the Act may be relevant to the survey.

-Section 34A does not apply to a person intending to carry out a survey for the purposes of preparing a cultural heritage management , or a survey for the purpose of preparing an Aboriginal Cultural Heritage Land Management .
+Section 34A does not apply to a person intending to carry out a survey for the purposes of preparing a cultural heritage management plan, or a survey for the purpose of preparing an Aboriginal Cultural Heritage Land Management Agreement.

 How do I provide a notice of intention to carry out a survey for Aboriginal cultural heritage?

-A notice of intention form is available on the First Peoples - State Relations website.
+Complete the notice of intention form.
 Completing this form will ensure you have satisfied the requirements in section 34A of the Act.
-This form can be used to notify any relevant or land owner, in addition to the Secretary.
+This form can be used to notify any relevant RAP or land owner, in addition to the Secretary.

 What documentation must be provided to the VAHR?